armbian/documentation/docs/Process_CI.md

 # Automatic Kernel Build at Pull Requests

 Generates kernels at Pull Requests if their code, patches or config was changed.
-Build starts when label of Pull Request is set to "Ready"
+Build starts when label of Pull Request is set to "Ready to review"

 # Integrity testings